druce/druce.github.io/_posts/2011-04-03-why_did_the_soviet_union_collapse.md

 &bull; At first the Soviets paid for food with foreign reserves, then they borrowed.
 But then they began to reach the limits of their credit.

-&bull; Part of Gorbachev&#8217;s reforms were with the idea of becoming a country the West would lend to, even provide state guarantees in exchange for reform.
+&bull; Part of Gorbachev’s reforms were with the idea of becoming a country the West would lend to, even provide state guarantees in exchange for reform.

-That didn&#8217;t work out too well.
+That didn’t work out too well.
 As Brzezinski later said, the Soviet Union could be an empire or a democracy, but not both.
 Once they showed weakness, everyone wanted out.